myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 1. Subscribe to *COMMAND* messages from Cayenne.
 2. When a new *COMMAND* arrives, handle changing the status of the actuator connected to the board.

-   **Note:** Cayenne will include which Channel was effected as well as what the new state is.
+   **Note:** Cayenne will inform the listener which Channel was effected as well as what the new state is.

-3. Inform Cayenne that the state change was handled and confirm to Cayenne what the new state is.
+3. Inform Cayenne what the correct current status is.

    **Note:** It's very important to inform Cayenne that the event was handled.
-This ensures that the dashboard confirms to the user that the actuator was changed and the dashboard can properly reflect the correct status of the device.
+This ensures that the dashboard confirms to the user that the actuator was changed and the dashboard can properly reflect the correct state of the device.

+4. Inform Cayenne whether the event was handled OK or had an Error.

+   **Note:** If there was an error, Cayenne will handle showing the error to the user so that they're aware of it.

 The *<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/SimpleSubscribe.c" target="_blank">SimpleSubscribe</a>* example provides provides the easiest example of reacting to command messages from Cayenne.
 You can find this example in **Platform/Linux/Examples** folder included with the library.
 It includes code to listen and react to all *COMMAND* messages received from Cayenne, making it easy for us to quickly test an example of controlling an actuator with the dashboard.